AbbieM37/Effects-of-Semantic-Context-on-Neural-Activation-Patterns-in-CI-Users/README.md

 ## Data format:
 Each script expects fNIRS data in formats such as `.snirf`.
 Make sure your data is correctly preprocessed and formatted as described in the manuscript before running the notebook.

 Data from the GLM processes are stored in .csv files.
+A cleaned individual-level contrast data frame has been included in the OSF repository.
 Contrast data was used for Figures 4-6

 ## Citation:
 If you use this code in your research, please cite the manuscripts: *Effects of Semantic Context on Neural Activation Patterns in CI Users* and *Group-level test-retest reliability assessment using systemic physiology augmented functional near-infrared spectroscopy during a passive-listening task*